Foreign interventions by the United States: Cold War

 Throughout the Cold War, the U.S. frequently used government agencies such as the National Security Agency (NSA) and the Central Intelligence Agency (CIA) for covert and clandestine operations against governments, groups, and individuals considered unfriendly to U.S. interests, especially in the Middle East, Latin America, and Africa.
 In 1949, during the Truman administration, a coup d'état overthrew an elected parliamentary government in Syria, which had delayed approving an oil pipeline requested by U.S. international business interests in that region.
 The exact role of the CIA in the coup is controversial, but it is clear that U.S. governmental officials, including at least one CIA officer, communicated with Husni al-Za'im, the coup's organizer, prior to the March 30 coup, and were at least aware that it was being planned.
 Six weeks later, on May 16, Za'im approved the pipeline.

-From 1949-1956, NATO unsuccessfully attempted to overthrow Albania's communist regime.
+From 1949 to 1956, NATO unsuccessfully attempted to overthrow Albania's communist regime.
 After their defeat in the Chinese Civil War, parts of the Nationalist army retreated south and crossed the border into Burma.
 The United States supported these Nationalist forces because the United States hoped they would harass the People's Republic of China from the southwest, thereby diverting Chinese resources from the Korean War.
 The Burmese government protested and international pressure increased.
 Beginning in 1953, several rounds of withdrawals of the Nationalist forces and their families were carried out.
 In 1960, joint military action by China and Burma expelled the remaining Nationalist forces from Burma, although some went on to settle in the Burma-Thailand borderlands.

 The U.S. orchestrated the 1953 Iranian coup d'état which ousted Prime Minister Mohammad Mosaddegh.